MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-remote-ssrs.md

 ## Next steps

-- To upgrade the Self Service portal for a variety of possible configurations, review [Upgrade configurations for the Self-Service portal](upgrade-configs-portal.md).
+- To upgrade the Self Service portal for various possible configurations, review [Upgrade configurations for the Self-Service portal](upgrade-configs-portal.md).